jagrutishinde03/new-profile-explore/README.md

    - A "Summary" button adjacent to each profile.

 4. **Map Services Integration**:
-   - Integration with external map services like Google Maps or Mapbox to enhance the mapping functionality.
+   - Integration with external map services like Google Map to enhance the mapping functionality.
    - Setting up markers and correctly rendering addresses on the map.

 5. **User-Friendly Experience**: